Notre Dame vs. USC NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Notre Dame has combined with its opponents to score more than 57.5 points in three of six games this season.
+- Notre Dame and its opponents have combined to score more than 58 points in three of six games this season.

-- USC has combined with its opponents to score more than 57.5 points in four of six games this season.

-- Saturday's over/under is 5.7 points lower than the two team's combined 63.2 points per game average.
+- The combined points per game average of the two teams, 63.2, is 5.2 points more than Saturday's over/under.

-- This contest's total is 5.9 points above the 51.6 these two squads combine to surrender per game this season.
+- These two squads combine to allow 51.6 points per game, 6.4 fewer than this contest's over/under.

-- The average total in Fighting Irish games this season is 51.8, 5.7 points fewer than Saturday's over/under of 57.5 .
+- Fighting Irish games have an average total of 51.8 points this season, 6.2 fewer than Saturday's over/under.

-- The 56.9 PPG average total in Trojans games this season is 0.6 points fewer than this game's over/under.

 Notre Dame Stats and Trends

-- Notre Dame has played six games, with three wins against the spread.
+- In Notre Dame's six games this season, it has three wins against the spread.

-- The Fighting Irish have covered the spread once this season when favored by 6.5 points or more (in three chances).

-- Notre Dame's games this year have gone over the total in four out of six opportunities (66.7%).
+- Notre Dame's games this year have eclipsed the over/under four times in six opportunities (66.7%).

-- In games that Notre Dame churns out over 382.2 yards, the team is 1-2 against the spread and 3-0 overall.
+- Notre Dame is 1-2 against the spread and 3-0 overall when the team totals over 382.2 yards.

-- The Fighting Irish have 10 turnovers this season, equal to the number of takeaways for the Trojans.

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.